 \subsection{Ablation Studies}

-We ablate the conditioning modalities used during final image generation to understand each component's impact in \Cref{tab:ablation}.
-Ablations are all conducted on the same six-room ``gothic revival mansion with ornate detail and dark wood'' layout and camera trajectory; only the conditioning image varies. \Cref{fig:ablation} shows conditioning inputs alongside output frames at four trajectory points.
+We ablate both the image-conditioning modalities and the 3DGS optimization and validation components in \Cref{tab:ablation}. \CR{Panel~(a) reports automatic 3D-consistency metrics over five multi-room scenes, while panel~(b)} reports the perceptual study on the same six-room ``gothic revival mansion with ornate detail and dark wood'' scene, whose conditioning inputs and output frames are shown in \Cref{fig:ablation}.